-The fold or bight at the bottom is however more gentle, though sometimes detectable as a slight ridge across the sheet, about 15cm wide (known as a bight mark).
+The fold or bight at the bottom is however more gentle, though sometimes detectable as a slight ridge across the sheet, about 15 cm wide (known as a bight mark).

-With modern flexible linoleum formulations, this can usually be stuck down in 2.5mm or 2.0mm linoleum using normal adhesive spreading techniques provided the site is warm and the bight mark area is well rolled, firstly across the sheet and then along it.
+With modern flexible linoleum formulations, this can usually be stuck down in 2.5 mm or 2.0 mm linoleum using normal adhesive spreading techniques provided the site is warm and the bight mark area is well rolled, firstly across the sheet and then along it.

-With 3.2mm material or if site conditions are unfavourable it may be necessary to adapt the installation technique.
-Some floor layers prefer instead to cut bight marks out (especially when using 3.2mm thick material).
+With 3.2 mm material or if site conditions are unfavourable it may be necessary to adapt the installation technique.
+Some floor layers prefer instead to cut bight marks out (especially when using 3.2 mm thick material).

-When site conditions are good, bight marks should present no problems using Forbo Eurocol 414 or 611 adhesives correctly spread with the specified 2mm x 6mm serrated trowel - a little extra attention is all that is required.
+When site conditions are good, bight marks should present no problems using Forbo F41 or Eurocol 611 Eurostar Lino Plus (previously 614) and 640 polyolefin compatible adhesives correctly spread with the specified serrated trowel - a little extra attention is all that is required.

 Pull back the sheet approximately half its length and spread the adhesive.
 As the sheet is fed into the wet adhesive and the bight mark is reached lean gently on the bight mark to reduce the radius and rock in and out of the adhesive looking to make sure that complete wet transfer of adhesive is achieved on the hessian backing over the whole width of the bight mark.
 Once the remainder of linoleum still to be fed into adhesive clears the area of the bight mark roll immediately with a 68 kg roller as above, dealing with any bubbles or trapped air before moving on.
-Repeat the rolling of the bight mark at 15-minute intervals until fully bonded to subfloor.
+Repeat the rolling of the bight mark at 15 minute intervals until fully bonded to subfloor.

-An alternative method is to mark the subfloor where the bight mark falls (Fig.16), pull back the sheet and spread the adhesive on the subfloor stopping just short of the start of the bight mark.
+An alternative method is to mark the subfloor where the bight mark falls (Fig.18), pull back the sheet and spread the adhesive on the subfloor stopping just short of the start of the bight mark.
 Feed the linoleum into the wet adhesive up to this point and roll in both directions as above.
-Next spread the adhesive over the area of subfloor to be covered by the bight mark (Fig.17).
-Lean gently on the bight mark to reduce the radius and rock in and out of the adhesive looking to make sure complete wet transfer of adhesive is achieved on the hessian backing over the whole width of the bight mark.
+Next spread the adhesive over the area of subfloor to be covered by the bight mark (Fig.19).
+Lean gently on the bight mark to reduce the radius and rock in and out of the adhesive looking to make sure complete wet transfer of adhesive is achieved on jute or polyolefin backing over the whole width of the bight mark.
 Roll the bight mark first across the width of the sheet and then lengthways.
 Spread the adhesive to the remaining area of the subfloor and roll the sheet as above, starting by re-rolling the area of the bight mark.